Anne Evans Estabrook

 In October 2007, Estabrook filed her candidacy as a Republican candidate for the 2008 United States Senate race in New Jersey to oppose incumbent Frank Lautenberg.
 In January 2008, she announced that she had invested $1.6 million of her own money in her Senate campaign.
 In March 2008, she withdrew from the race, releasing a statement that she had suffered a transient ischemic attack or "mini-stroke."

 Immigrant-justice activists began protesting Estabrook in 2020 after the deportation of Hector Garcia Mendoza from the Elizabeth Detention Center in Elizabeth, New Jersey, which Elberon leases to the private prison company CoreCivic.
 It is the only private immigrant detention center in New Jersey.
 After protests outside Elberon's home office, the firm announced in July 2020 that it would "end our relationship” with CoreCivic, though it offered no concrete steps toward that end.
 Estabrook is affiliated with such New Jersey institutions as Kean University (where she has served as Vice-Chairperson of Wenzhou-Kean University) and the New Jersey Performing Arts Center, where she sits on the board of directors.
 Activists have protested these institutions, demanding they break their ties with Estabrook until she ends the lease to CoreCivic.

+In July 2020, Elberon announced its intention to end its lease to CoreCivic, stating the company "want[s] our values mirrored in our work."
 In May 2021, Elberon, owners of the windowless former warehouse turned ICE dentention center, alleged its tenant permitted dangerous conditions at the facility and sued to terminate its lease, representing a potential victory for activists.